GM stock tops 2010 IPO price

-DETROIT May 17 General Motors Co shares on Friday topped their 2010 initial public offering price, which will help the automaker's largest shareholder, the U.S. Treasury, pare its losses.
+DETROIT General Motors Co (GM.N) shares on Friday topped their 2010 initial public offering price, which will help the automaker's largest shareholder, the U.S. Treasury, pare its losses.

 GM shares broke above $33.00, the price in the November 2010 IPO, rising as high as $33.21 in morning trading.
 It is the first time the stock has surpassed $33 since May 2011.
 So far this year GM's stock is up 14.5 percent.